csralvall/online_game_toxicity/README.md

 A dimensionality reduction with TSNE was applied to visualize the clusters and highlight the top toxic clusters of the [table](#w2v-score-table):

 ![TSNE graph - clustering](./images/TSNE_w2v.png)

 ##### Results
 ---

 It is important to note first the drawbacks of the score designed to reduce the scope of our analysis.
 Cluster number 19, for example, is not predominantly toxic but it has a higher score than clusters 12 and 22, that are clearly toxic.
 This is due to the nature of game, where the word "kill" is a common word.

-That said, it can be seen that the improvements in relation with the bag of words approach are not so great.
-The most toxic clusters are smaller, the messages in them have more words in common and some syntax structure relation can be recognized.
-But all of that is not enough to obtain clearly separated kinds of toxicity in them.
+That said, it can be seen that the improvements in relation with the bag of words approach was not so great.
+The most toxic clusters were smaller, the messages in them had more words in common and some syntax structure relation can be recognized.
+But all of that was not enough to obtain clearly separated kinds of toxicity in them.

 </details>